 Key Takeaways

-- **Long Carry:** Fees for carrying stuff more than 75 feet from the truck.
+- **Long Carry Fees:** Kicks in when movers have to haul your stuff more than 75 feet from where they can park the truck.

 Key Takeaways